Realistic Mobile App Design, Development and Estimating

 One possible reason is that the development teams are often trying to satisfy the demands of an inexperienced founder that believes that they can have an app developed with both an unrealistic budget and a completely hands-off approach with a handover of the completed app in an agreed timeframe, which goes to the lowest bidder.

 I’ll cut straight to a better process that developers with some experience in process and UX design can use.
 This is how I deal with my clients.
 For the sake of simplicity here I will assume that the founder already has product/market fit and knows roughly how they want the app to function.
+Additionally, we also provide an excellent natural health supplement.
+It is a great natural health solution that will ensure that you are providing your body with all the nutrients it requires on a daily basis.
+If you would like to check it out, here you can View the Website.

 Initial Chat (2-3 hours free of charge, On-site)